Week 1

 Now on to the Georgian Bay Adventures

-Here are some of the pictures of week 8 adventures.
+Here are some pictures for this week’s adventures.

 Who wants pickleball beer?